- This is for the general fitness person looking to lose fat without having to go crazy with super low-calorie diets.

 No one likes to hear this but the fact remains; in an otherwise healthy human being, barring any kind of metabolic syndromes or health issues, in order to lose body fat safely, efficient (note: not QUICK), and sustainably, you have to eat the most amount of food (calories) while maintaining an energy deficit (caloric deficit).

 This also goes against broventional wisdom that you need to eat 1200 calories (if you’re a female) and 1500 calories (if you are a male).
 Unless you are 5’4″, 120 lbs, and needing to lose some body fat, that is INCREDIBLY low.
+Of course, there is varying ranges on the spectrum but most fall in the middle.

 Now while there are many off-shoots of this post I can go in to so far as “how many carbs?” or “how much protein” or “is calorie cycling needed” or the many other questions, this is simply a guide to create your own meal plans as I have found, personally, that having a meal plan far out-does guessing what you will eat.